Part Number: HL 31040

 MSRP: $ 315.00

-A: The system’s GPD capacity is achieved when you have the following conditions for your source water: 77 °F, 500 PPMs, 60 PSI.
+A: The system’s GPD capacity is achieved when you have the following conditions for your source water: 77°F, 500 PPMs, 60 PSI.
 If your source water is colder than this, or your inlet pressure is lower, or your PPMs are significantly higher, then you will experience less than the rated GPD flow rates.
-Hydrologic provides solutions to these less-than-desirable source water conditions.
+HydroLogic provides solutions to these less-than-desirable source water conditions.
 For instance, we have a pressure booster pump for low psi, pre-filtration for high PPMs, and cold water specific membranes.
-Call us for information.
+Call us at (888) 426-5644 for information.

 A: This can be due to multiple factors, such as clogged sediment or carbon pre-filter, clogged or fouled membrane, or changes to source water conditions.
 The quality of your water, frequency of use, and timeliness of pre-filter changes will determine how long your system performs at peak capacity.